marcojakob/code.makery.ch/content/library/html-css/part1/_index.en.md

 +++
-title = "HTML & CSS Tutorial - Part 1: Your First Website"
-date = 2015-04-08
+title = "Part 1: Your First Website" date = 2015-04-08
 description = "Create your first website.
-Get to know the programming tools and learn the basics of HTML and CSS." image = "/assets/library/html-css/portfolio.png" prettify = true comments = true weight = 1 paging = "1"
+Get to know the programming tools and learn the basics of HTML and CSS." image = "portfolio.png" prettify = true comments = true weight = 1
 +++

 Let's dive right in and create our first web page.